sujaymh27/QUIZ/README.md

 # Java Quiz Game 🎮

-This is a basic *Java console quiz game* I created as a first-year college student.
+This is a simple *console-based multiple-choice quiz game* built using *Java*.
-It uses *Object-Oriented Programming (OOP)* concepts like classes and objects.
+It includes some basic *Object-Oriented Programming (OOP)* concepts like classes, objects, and methods.

 ---

-## 📘 What It Does
+## 📌 What it Does

-- Asks the user for their name and age
+- Takes your *name* and *age* as input
-- Generates a random entry code to start the quiz
+- Uses Math.random() to generate a *random entry key*
-- Asks 6 multiple-choice questions
+- You must enter the correct key to start the quiz
-- Gives a score out of 6
+- Asks *6 multiple-choice questions*
-- Shows a message based on your score
+- Calculates your *final score* and gives feedback at the end

 ---

-## 💡 Features
+## 💡 Key Concepts Used

-- Uses Java Scanner for input
+- Java basics (input, conditions, loops)
-- Uses class and object (OOP basics)
+- **Math.random()** for entry key generation
-- Entry key system for starting quiz
+- Basic *OOP* (class, object, method)
-- Score and result display
+- Console input with Scanner

 ---

-## 🧪 How to Run
+## ▶ How to Run

-1. Open Quiz.java in any Java IDE like IntelliJ, Eclipse, or VS Code.
+1. Open the file Quiz.java in any Java IDE (like IntelliJ, Eclipse, or VS Code)
-2. Run the program.
+2. Run the program
-3. Enter your name and age.
+3. Enter your details
-4. Type $ to get your quiz code.
+4. Type S to get the random key
-5. Enter the correct code to start.
+5. Enter the correct key to begin the quiz
-6. Answer 6 questions and see your result!
+6. Answer the questions and view your score

 ---